Hub-OS/documentation-website/docs/01-client/04-lua-api/01-entity-api/03-player.md

 Returns true if `input_query` matches the player's current input state.

+### `player:input_delay()`

+Returns a number, represents the configured input delay for this player.

+Useful for timing based selection, most mods will not need to use this value.

 ### `player:play_audio(path, audio_behavior?)`

 - `path`: file path relative to script file, use values returned from `Resources.load_audio()` for better performance.